Adjusting a deal if an Agent has been overpaid or underpaid commissions

 OVERPAYMENT

-Rather than unreconciling transactions and reposting the original payout you will want to make a quick adjustment to the deal in Loft and post the updated payout.
+Rather than unreconciling transactions and reposting the original payout, make a quick adjustment to the deal in Loft and post the updated payout.

-You’ll need to recover those funds from the Agent if you’ve already paid them.
-In short, the Agent owes the Brokerage money.
-Loft created a negative payout which will post an invoice to the Agent in your accounting platform.
-This amount becomes part of their accounts receivable balance.
+If the agent has already been paid, you will need to recover the funds.
+In this case, the agent owes the brokerage money.
+Loft will create a negative payout, which will generate an invoice to the agent in your accounting platform.
+This amount will be added to their accounts receivable balance.

 Before:

-Head to the Payout Commission page, you can see that Loft has created a negative payout which will post an invoice to the agent in Xero.
-You can collect cash from them or deduct their Accounts Receivable balance off their next commission payout!
-To reconcile the invoice against the payment in Xero, follow these instructions here.
+Now by going to the Payout Commission page you can see that Loft has created a negative payout which will post an invoice to the agent in Xero.

 • Related Articles